astro-informatics/sleplet/paper/paper.md

 As a result, there are also many examples of functions on the sphere in harmonic space (rather than Slepian) which were used to demonstrate its effectiveness.
 `SLEPLET` has been used in the development of [@Roddy2021; @Roddy2022; @Roddy2022a; @Roddy2023].

-# Conclusions

-Slepian wavelets have many potential applications in analyses of manifolds where data are only observed over a partial region.
-One such application is in cosmic microwave background analyses, where observations are inherently made on the celestial sphere, and foreground emissions mask the centre of the data.
-In fields such as astrophysics and cosmology, datasets are increasingly large and thus require analysis at high resolutions for accurate predictions.
 Whilst Slepian wavelets may be trivially computed from a set of Slepian functions, the computation of the spherical Slepian functions themselves are computationally complex, where the matrix scales as $\mathcal{O}(L^{4})$.
 Although symmetries of this matrix and the spherical harmonics have been exploited, filling in this matrix is inherently slow due to the many integrals performed.
 The matrix is filled in parallel in `Python` using `concurrent.futures`, and the spherical harmonic transforms are computed in `C` using `SSHT`.